-- International flights are permitted to resume from all airports. - All arrivals must submit a health declaration form online or through the "Pass Track" app within 48 hours of arrival. - All travellers aged 12 years and above arriving by air, except for those under Category A, must present a negative result of a COVID-19 PCR test taken within 96 hours before arrival, and self-isolate for 14 days. - Effective 16 December, Category A includes Australia, China, Cote D'Ivoire, Cuba, Fiji, Iceland, Ireland, Kazakhstan, Laos, Maldives, New Zealand, Nigeria, Norway, Rwanda, Saudi Arabia, Senegal, Singapore, South Korea, South Sudan, Sri Lanka, Togo, Uruguay, Vietnam, Zambia. - Travellers may be tested for COVID-19 on arrival and will be quarantined in a government facility or self-paid private accommodation until the test results are processed.
+- Pakistani passport holders who travelled to the UK on visitor/temporary visas will be allowed to return with the following protocols: - Negative result of a PCR test taken a maximum of 72 hours prior to boarding the flight in the UK. - PCR test on arrival in Pakistan as arranged by the federal and provincial government.
+Passengers will be required to stay in the airport or will be taken to a government facility until the test is taken. - Mandatory enforced home quarantine for 7 days. - Non-Pakistanis & Dual Nationals (holding both UK and Pakistan passports) - Direct or indirect travel from the UK is temporarily suspended. - All travellers who are in or have been in the UK over the past 10 days will not be allowed entry into Pakistan. - However, passengers in transit in the UK, who do not leave airside during the transit will be allowed to enter Pakistan. - International flights are permitted to resume from all airports. - All arrivals must submit a health declaration form online or through the "PassTrack" app within 48 hours of arrival. - All travellers aged 12 years and above arriving by air, except for those under Category A, must present a negative result of a COVID-19 PCR test taken within 96 hours before arrival, and self-isolate for 14 days. - Effective 26 January, Category A includes Australia, China, Cuba, Finland, Ghana, Iceland, Iraq, Kazakhstan, Madagascar, Maldives, Mongolia, Myanmar, New Zealand, Qatar, Rwanda, Saudi Arabia, Singapore, South Korea, South Sudan, Sri Lanka, Togo, Trinidad and Tobago, Vietnam. - Travellers may be tested for COVID-19 on arrival and will be quarantined in a government facility or self-paid private accommodation until the test results are processed.

-• Visas held by foreign nationals in Pakistan, which expired after 15 March, re extended until 30 June.
+Visas held by foreign nationals in Pakistan, which expired after 15 March, re extended until 30 June.